M1 Visit Holcombe On Sunday

 By Colin Pike

-Leaders, Surbiton Men visit third placed Holcombe on Sunday afternoon for another key match at the top of the Men’s Hockey League Premier Division (push back 2 pm).
+Surbiton Men travel to Holcombe on Sunday afternoon for another key Men's Hockey League Premier Division clash (push back 2 pm).

 After Saturday night's action, Surbiton find themselves with a six point lead over second placed Wimbledon with two games in hand after Hampstead & Westminster beat Wimbledon 2-1 at Raynes Park High School.

 And Old Georgians also lost ground after they were held to a 4-4 draw at bottom club Reading, a result which saw Reading close to within a point of ninth placed University of Exeter having played a game more.

 With eight games remaining, it looks as if the top four teams might already be decided but Holcombe will want to harbour hopes of pegging back a nine point gap for as long as possible, starting with victory over Surbiton on Sunday.

 Holcombe have won three of their ten league games so far but may count the cost of having drawn four matches when assessing their playoff chances.